tve/mqboard/mqtt-async/README.md

 # MicroPython Asynchronous MQTT

-The `mqtt_async` library implements the MQTT 3.1.1 protocol with support for QoS 0 and QoS 1 and using Micropython's new (in 2020) built-in asyncio / uasyncio.
+The `mqtt_async` library implements a MQTT 3.1.1 client with support for QoS 0 and QoS 1 messages.
+It uses Micropython's new (in 2020) built-in asyncio / uasyncio and supports streaming QoS 1 messages by overlapping processing with ACKs.
-The implementation in this repository is a rewrite inspired by and largely API compatible with [Peter Hinch's version](https://github.com/peterhinch/micropython-mqtt).
+The implementation is a rewrite inspired by and largely API compatible with [Peter Hinch's version](https://github.com/peterhinch/micropython-mqtt).

 Some of the special features of this library: